 The main placement options for the implant are over the muscle (subglandular), under the muscle (submuscular), and dual-plane placement.
 Placing implants under the chest muscle helps disguise them, giving the breasts a nice natural appearance.
 Some women, such as bodybuilders, want to avoid having their muscles stretched, so we might put the implant over top of the muscle.
 For very thin women, however, the implants will be visible.

 Dr. Nimtz often uses a dual-plane placement so the upper part of the implant is covered by muscle and the lower part of the implant is not.
 This placement gives more fullness to the lower portion of the breast.
-It works particularly well on women who are small breasted to begin with.
+It works particularly well on women who have small breasts to begin with.
 He also uses this approach to decrease the risk of animation deformity (the implant moves anytime a patient flexes her pectoral muscles).
 The least risk of any animation deformity is placing that implant subglandularly, or on top of the muscle, but this placement gives women with little breast tissue a circular-shaped breast instead of a natural breast shape.

 Dr. Jared Nimtz